blake-c-aggienetwork/cropTriage/README.md

 # cropTriage
 Accompanying application for senior design team 29 for Texas A&M ECEN 403, 404 Senior Design.

+!!!
+This application was not designed to be very maintainable and was designed to get an A in two semesters.
+It breaks several MVC rules. !!!

 # Changelog
 > 3/21/2021
 > - Fixed crashes related to download of Lidar data failing